 Learn How to Avoid Being Sued, keep from Losing your Personal Assets, and how to Deal with Creditors and Collection Agencies.

 No one wants to think their business will fail.
 But even Henry Ford, business magnate, entrepreneur, philanthropist, and Detroit’s own, bankrupted two car companies, before starting Ford Motor Company, the first of which never even made a car.
 Our attorneys hope that each business client we advise not only succeeds but flourishes.
 But that does not mean we don’t advise our clients to plan for the worst.
 Having started our legal careers as collections attorneys, it was hard not to notice a constant theme- a business collapse, a failed pizza franchise, a realty company, a certified public accountant, whatever the business, the owner now the target of our collection suit, simply because he or she did not plan for the worst, because he or she did not insulate themselves from their businesses’ debts.

 Over the years, as with consumer collection matters, Garmo & Kiste, PLC has developed several low-cost tactics to protect our clients individually.
 Our tactics are designed to insulate the individual from their business.
 Whether you are a start-up business or one that has been at operating for years, it’s never too late to give our attorneys a call to see how we can help you plan for the worst.

 Small Business Owners, Insulate Yourself from Personal Liability.
-To retain Garmo & Kiste, PLC, call us at (248) 398-7100 for a free consultation.
-We are licensed Michigan attorneys, with offices in Troy, MI.
+For more information about Business Law, or to retain Garmo & Kiste, PLC, call us at (248) 398-7100 for a free consultation or contact us with a private message.